ailisp/flute/README.md

-# flute
+# Flute

-flute is a beautiful, easily composable HTML5 generation library in Common Lisp.
+Flute is a beautiful, easily composable HTML5 generation library in Common Lisp.
 It's

 - Simple: the most simplistic syntax, for builtin and customized elements;
 - Easy to debug: pretty print generated html snippet in REPL;